How VCs are adapting their strategies to new market realities

 First and foremost, VCs need to acknowledge reality.
 Exits and valuations are down, and hiding the ball won’t get you far.
 General Partners (GPs) are on the front lines; most Limited Partners (LPs) depend on them to understand what’s happening.
 The collapse of SVB shined a bright light on the venture community, grabbing the attention of even those who would normally never pay attention to the VC space.
 Everyone could read the headlines, but no one knew what they might mean.
 In the days following the collapse of SVB, hundreds of companies scrambled to let investors know how little—or how much—it affected them.

-When things are up in the air, proactively sharing context on large fund positions helps LPs understand their exposure and the impact of the headlines on the underlying companies in a fund.
+When things are up in the air, it's time to double down on LP communication.
+Proactively sharing context on large fund positions helps LPs understand their exposure and the impact of the headlines on the underlying companies in a fund.
 For instance, in a letter to investors, Sequoia Capital marked down the total value of its holdings in FTX, the world’s third-largest cryptocurrency exchange, to $0.
 The note is an excellent example of how firms can protect their relationships with LPs by being as transparent about their losses as they are about their wins.

 Increasing the frequency and intention behind virtual or in-person LP meetings and focusing on high-value touch points that build trust is another way VCs can double down on the partnership.
 Technology can help streamline those efforts and foster true, bidirectional communication and coordination.